 How Can You Get Natural Relief from Vertigo?

-If you are suffering from recurring bouts of vertigo, especially if you have a history of head or neck trauma, seek out upper cervical chiropractic care.
+If you are suffering from recurring bouts of spinning sensation, especially if you have a history of head or neck trauma, seek out upper cervical chiropractic care.
 This subspecialty of chiropractic may be just the natural form of relief you have been searching for.